terotests/_channelObjects/README.md

 Creating actions as commands gives also the benefit of the command history thus creates history ready to be used for undo / redo actions.

-# Actions
+# Commands

-Action is intent to change the value of the object into something else.
-Action data looks like this:
+Command is intent to change the value of the object into something else.
+Command data looks like this:

 ```javascript
 [4, "x", 120, 100, "m6cq0z12pckp4zb5psbvfvlp4l"]
 ```

 The `4` represents the action code for "setProperty".
-Currently supported actions are:
+Currently supported commands are:

 ( copied from the actual source code )